Academic Standards and Quality committee

 - Dr Anne-Louise Semple - Academic Director of PACE, Science and Engineering

-Members must be not be an Associate Dean responsible for curriculum development or academic standards at Faculty level, without the express approval of Academic Senate.
+Members must not be an Associate Dean responsible for curriculum development or academic standards at Faculty level, without the express approval of Academic Senate.

 - The term of appointment of all members shall be two (2) years, unless otherwise stated by the Chair of Academic Senate.